Municipal politics in the Netherlands: Finances

 The municipalities get most of their finances from the national government.
 Partially through the municipal fund in which the national government puts part of its tax income.
 This money is divided evenly over the municipalities, which can spend it as they see fit.
 Moreover, municipalities receive earmarked budgets from the national government, with which the municipality can take care of specific competences such as social security.
 Municipalities can also levy their own taxes.
 The most well known is the onroerendzaakbelasting, a tax on home and building ownership.
 They also tax tourists and people who own dogs.
 Municipalities also receive administrative payments from citizens who need particular services such as environment permits.

-Civil Service

-All twelve provinces have their own civil service.
-The head of the provincial civil service is the municipal secretary.